slsa-framework/source-tool/DESIGN.md

 enforcement should start.

 This is used to prevent users from disabling controls, making changes, and reenabling the controls.
-Now, if a user wanted to do so they'd also have to update their 'Since' date in their policy, and have that change submitted to the policy repo.
+Now, if a user wanted to do so they'd also have to update the 'Since' dates in their policy, and have that change submitted to the policy repo.
 The updated date would then not cover the uncontrolled changes they made.